-What Are the Common Causes of Car Accidents in South Carolina?
+What Are Common Causes of Car Accidents in South Carolina?

-- Distracted Driving.
-Any activity that could divert a driver’s attention away from the primary task of focusing on the road is considered a distraction.
+Distracted Driving.
+Any activity that could divert a driver’s attention away from the task of focusing on the road is considered a distraction.
 The most common distraction involves the use of a cell phone to talk, text, or otherwise communicate.
-South Carolina law deems it unlawful to use a wireless communication device to communicate text-based information while operating a vehicle.
+South Carolina law deems it unlawful to use a wireless communication device to communicate text-based information while driving.

-- Impaired Driving.
+Impaired Driving.
 Drivers who consume alcohol, drugs, or other intoxicating substances experience a reduction in their ability to react to traffic conditions as well as an impairment of their judgment.
-According to the Centers for Disease Control and Prevention (CDC), 3,870 people were killed in crashes involving a drunk driver from 2003-2012.
+According to the Centers for Disease Control and Prevention (CDC), 3,870 people were killed in crashes involving drunk drivers from 2003-2012.

-- Disobeying Traffic Rules and Control Devices.
-Drivers who are in a hurry or who are not paying attention can drive their vehicles too fast or carelessly for the prevailing road conditions or may ignore control devices telling them to stop or yield.
+Disobeying Traffic Rules and Control Devices.
+Drivers who are in a hurry or not paying attention can drive their vehicles too fast or carelessly for the prevailing road conditions or may ignore control devices telling them to stop or yield.
 This can cause a collision with other drivers who are obeying the law and driving responsibly.
-South Carolina’s traffic laws have been established under Title 56of the Code of Law.
+South Carolina’s traffic laws have been established under Title 56 of the Code of Law.

 - Damage to property, such as cars that were damaged or totaled